imorenotorres/helloWorld/readme.md

 We expect to add more segmenters and evaluators if the authorities provide funding to pay our Matlab programmer.

-This is the basic flowchart of the program (Salvador)
+This is the basic flowchart of the program (Salvador):

+# 3. Contact

+Feel free to contact us if you would like to collaborate with us caliope@uma.es

 # References